Tishalan/Velvet-Vogue/README.md

 ## What is Velvet Vogue?

 Velvet Vogue is a fully functional e-commerce platform built from scratch for a clothing store that specialises in trendy casual wear and formal wear for young adults.
-The system covers the complete shopping flow — from browsing and filtering products, adding items to cart, completing checkout, to tracking orders — alongside a dedicated admin panel for full backend control of the store.
+The system covers the complete shopping flow from browsing and filtering products, adding items to cart, completing checkout, to tracking orders alongside a dedicated admin panel for full backend control of the store.

-The project was developed as the coursework submission for **Unit 13: Web Design and Development** of the HND in Computing (Software Engineering) programme at **ESOFT Metro Campus**.

 ---